-Enterprise Resource Planning (ERP) software systems are typically designed for small to mid-sized companies that are struggling to keep track of all the moving pieces of their business.
+Enterprise Resource Planning (ERP) software systems are typically designed for mid-sized companies that are struggling to keep track of all the moving pieces of their business.
 An ERP system combines the capabilities of financial management software with the oversight of other business processes.
-This allows the company to manage its financials, sales, projects, inventory, payroll and other related day-to-day processes all in the same system.
+This allows the company to manage its financials, sales, projects, inventory, payroll, and other related day-to-day processes all in the same system.
 Using one system for multiple processes eliminates the headaches of manual data re-entry and helps departments communicate better.
 This, in turn, improves efficiency and gives the company’s leadership a much more cohesive overview of the business’s overall health.

 Dynamics SL (formerly Solomon) was Microsoft’s first Enterprise Resource Planning (ERP) and accounting solution, debuting in the 1980s.
 It is still a reliable option today and a top choice for companies needing project-based accounting and financial management.

 Dynamics GP (formerly Great Plains) is Microsoft’s powerhouse solution delivering financial management for mid-sized companies in a wide range of industries.
 It’s the most popular Microsoft ERP in the U.S. and is extremely customizable, integrating with hundreds of third-party solutions to extend the product’s core financial management functionality.

 With more than 100,000 companies worldwide, Dynamics NAV is the most prolific Microsoft ERP solution.
 NAV is the top choice for companies in Europe and offers top-of-the-line functionality for manufacturing and distributing companies.
 Dynamics NAV is now under the Dynamics 365 umbrella, offering an on-premise version of the hot new cloud product.